rbignon/woob/docs/source/guides/capability.rst

 For example, on a video search, if the *backend* gets information from the search page, the direct URL of the video isn't available yet.

-A field which isn't loaded can be set to :class:`weboob.capabilities.base.NotLoaded`.
+A field which isn't loaded can be set to :class:`woob.capabilities.base.NotLoaded`.

 By default, in the object constructor, every fields should be set to :class:`NotLoaded <weboob.capabilities.base.NotLoaded>`, and when the backend loads them, it replaces them with